-Graduates of the Medical Laboratory Assistant program have an 80% employment rate.
+Graduates of the Medical Laboratory Assistant program have a 82% employment rate.

-- Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs. - In order to be successful in this program, applicants must have basic computer literacy.
+Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.

+In order to be successful in this program, applicants must have basic computer literacy.
 An acceptable computer skill level would include the ability to use word processing and communication software.
 Educational interaction in this program depends on these basic computer skills and medical laboratory assistants work with laboratory and hospital information systems.
-It is the student's responsibility to ensure adequacy of these skills prior to program admission. - A keyboarding/data entry speed of 30 words per minute (wpm) net or better is required.
+It is the student's responsibility to ensure adequacy of these skills prior to program admission.

+A keyboarding/data entry speed of 30 words per minute (wpm) net or better is required.
 Applicants will be required to complete a program-specific keyboarding assessment (available at SAIT for a minimal fee) prior to admission to the program.

-This is also a requirement for employment after graduation. - Students who experience success in this program have the following characteristics: - The ability to follow instructions, pay close attention to detail and take precise readings, - The ability to work quickly and accurately, - Good finger and manual dexterity to handle specimens and small laboratory equipment, - Normal colour vision, - Good communication and problem solving skills, - Good organizational skills, - The interpersonal skills and effective communication skills in English required to work well with co-workers and the public. - Medical laboratory assistants enjoy working with people, like direct contact with patients and do not mind shift work.
+Students who experience success in this program have the following characteristics:

+- The ability to follow instructions, pay close attention to detail and take precise readings, - The ability to work quickly and accurately, - Good finger and manual dexterity to handle specimens and small laboratory equipment, - Normal colour vision, - Good communication and problem solving skills, - Good organizational skills, - The interpersonal skills and effective communication skills in English required to work well with co-workers and the public. - Medical laboratory assistants enjoy working with people, like direct contact with patients and do not mind shift work.

 After successfully completing this program, graduates will receive a SAIT Medical Laboratory Assistant certificate.

-Graduates are eligible for registration and membership with the College of Medical Laboratory Technologists of Alberta and the Canadian Society for Medical Laboratory Science.
+Graduates are eligible for registration and membership with the Canadian Society for Medical Laboratory Science.